aseprite/docs/move-tool.md

 ![Autoselect preview](move-tool/autoselect.gif)

-## Move Several Cels
+## Move Multiple Cels

-You can move several cels at the same time using the timeline and the sprite editor together: 1) Select multiple cels in the timeline and,
+You can move several cels at the same time using the timeline and the sprite editor together:

+1. Select multiple cels in the timeline, and then
-2) move the cel in the sprite editor:
+2. Move the cel in the sprite editor.

 ![Move multiple cels](move-tool/move-multiple-cels.gif)